 Alternative Spring Break

-A one week, hands-on, Community Engaged Learning experience conducted during Reading Week in February or at the beginning of May.
+A one or two week Community Engaged Learning experience conducted during Reading Week in February or October, or at the beginning of May.

 Internship, Clinical or Field Placement, Practicum